-Open to students of the MA IR only.
+Open to students of the MA International Relations only

 Over the twelve weeks of this course, we will read some key texts that explore the intersectionality of race and gender across geographies.
-Underscoring the social construction of these identities, we will explore the historical alternatives which were erased in the colonial encounter.
-We’ll consider how colonialism imposed homogenizing ideologies and identities, but also attempt to understand the forms of resistance to such efforts by the colonized.
-Further, how the racial and gendered nature of world politics continues to shape our present, from the war on terror to our responses to pandemics, will be discussed in the last section of this course.
+Underscoring the social construction of these identities, we will look at the historical alternatives which were erased in the colonial encounter.
+We’ll consider how colonialism imposed homogenizing ideologies and identities, but also proceed to understand the forms of resistance to such efforts by the colonized.
+Further, we will discuss how the racial and gendered nature of world politics continues to shape our present and imaginations of the future and how to creatively think and research on these.

 The timetables are available through My Timetable.

 Weekly summaries (25%)